History at The Flying U Ranch

 The Western Horseman

-Development of the guest business took place gradually from 1917 to 1930, and visitors included people of Europe.
+Development of the guest business took place gradually in the1920's and early 30's, and visitors included people of Europe.
 Most people came to learn the rancher’s way in the open and wild country of the Cariboo with its moderate summer weather and mild winters.
 Some came just for a chance to see Jack Boyd and his sidekicks, who to them, represented a living example of the Wild West.
 The ranch and its traditions are a mainstay of the ranch and little has changed in over a century.
-Our guests today sleep in the same cabins: now 100 years old , answer to the same meal bell, relax in the saloon and ride on the same trails.
+Our guests today sleep in the same cabins: now 100 years old, answer to the same meal bell, relax in the saloon and ride on the same trails.
 On a quiet summers afternoon as you ride through the trail you might still imagine the spirit of Jack Boyd riding beside you.